What Are Website Conversions?

 A website conversion is the process of transition from a visitor to customer or lead.
 If someone visits your website and buys something, they have converted from a visitor to a customer.
 Similarly, if someone visits your website and submits an enquiry form, they have converted from a visitor to a lead.

-Converting a visitor into a conversion seems straight forward at first glance, but as with most things, the finer details are of utmost importance.
+Converting a visitor seems straight forward at first glance, but as with most things, the finer details are critical to success.

 Recently I have had an increase in enquiries about issues relating to low conversions on various types of websites using different marketing techniques: